Marine Protected Areas

 Ramsar Sites

 The United Kingdom currently has 170 sites designated as Wetlands of International Importance (Ramsar Sites), with a surface area of 1,278,923 hectares.
-A number of the estuaries in the NWIFCA District have this international designation including:
+A number of the estuaries in the NWIFCA district have this international designation including:

 • Upper Solway Flats and Marshes